xueyiju/chocopy-wasm-compiler-B/designs/Builtin-library-conflicts.md

 print(1)
 ```

-Since in bigness team every number is stored in heap, our implementation needs two extra steps in our implementation:
+Since in bignums team every number is stored in heap, our implementation needs two extra steps in our implementation:

 	1. decode numbers on the heap to a bigint in JS.
 	1. encode the computed result and return it.